ammaraziz/nextclade_viral_datasets/README.md

-# nextclade_viral_datasets
+# Nextclade Viral Datasets

-A collection of custom Nextclade viral datasets for genotyping of tiny viruses
+This repo contains Nextclade datasets for genotype/lineage/clade for a variety of viruses.

+- HAV
+- HBV
+- HCV
+- HEV
+- Flavi
+- Rotavirus A
+- Norovirus
+- Enterovirus
+- Papillomavirus